Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: A general strategy for disproving the CD condition

 \subsection{Assumptions on the \ariem structure}

-Let $M$ be an \ariem manifold of dimension $n+1$, and let $\Z\subset M$ the set of singular points.
-Let $p_0\in\Z$ and consider the set of coordinates $(x,z)$ centered at $p_0$ given by Lemma \ref{lem:norm_coord}.
-To proceed with our general construction, we need two assumptions on the \ariem structure: \begin{enumerate}[label=\roman*)] \item the hypersurface $\Sigma=\{z_n=0\}$ consists of Riemannian points except when $x=0$ and has a characteristic point at the origin, i.e.
+Let $M$ be an \ariem manifold of dimension $n+1$, and let $\Z\subset M$ be the set of singular points.
+Let $p_0\in\Z$ and let $\surf\subset M$ be a hypersurface.
+To proceed with our general construction, we need two assumptions on the \ariem structure: in coordinates $(x,z)\in\R\times\R^n$ centered at $p_0$ given by Lemma \ref{lem:norm_coord}, we require that

+\begin{enumerate}[label=\roman*)] \item the hypersurface $\surf$ consists of Riemannian points except when $x=0$ and has a characteristic point at the origin, i.e.